boa-dev/boa-dev.github.io/docs/intro.md

 Boa also exists to serve as a Rust implementation of the EcmaScript specification, there will be areas where we can utilise Rust and its fantastic ecosystem to make a fast, concurrent and safe engine.

-Boa publishes the following crates:
+Boa currently publishes the following crates:
 * boa_ast - Boa’s ECMAScript Abstract Syntax Tree.
 * boa_engine - Boa’s implementation of ECMAScript builtin objects and execution.
 * boa_gc - Boa’s garbage collector.